-Like any historic city, St Petersburg has plenty of remarkable statues and historical monuments.
-You can find them standing in the streets, squares or parks.
+Like any historic city, Saint Petersburg has plenty of remarkable statues and historical monuments.
+You can find them standing in the streets, squares, or parks.
 Some are old, others are new, but all of them share elegant, shapely architecture and deep historical significance that will no doubt intrigue you.

 Others were erected to remember and pay homage to prominent people, such as thinkers, writers, poets, architects and scientists whose ideas, creativity and inspired work played a key role in the development of the city and country.

 Therefore, we can definitely say that the city of St Petersburg is not only a city of bridges and rivers and canals, as often mentioned in travel guide books but also a city full of significant and well-designed Russian monuments.

 Most importantly, today all the Russian monuments you may see around the city contribute to the unique historical, architectural and artistic image of the Northern Capital of Russia.
 And personally speaking, they are also a great addition to the amazing city's museums, palaces, and parks, which millions of tourists admire every year.